What is RAID Storage and What is the Best RAID Configuration?

 - Larger capacity to store all your data

 Numerous are the benefits of using a RAID configuration.
-To know more, you might want to consult an expert.
+However, in an event of RAID data loss, you might need to consult an expert.